ceejbot/fivebeans/README.md

 __handlers__: hash with handler objects, with handler types as keys
 __ignoreDefault__: true if this worker should ignore the default tube
-__timeout__: timeout parameter used with on reserve_with_timeout, defaults to 10 (in seconds)
+__timeout__: timeout parameter used with on reserve_with_timeout, defaults to 10 (in seconds) __ignorePaylod__:true if your job is using any other attribute then payload to pass job payload to worker

 #### start